petervislocky/petervislocky/README.md

 - 👋 Hi, I’m @petervislocky
 - 👀 I’m interested in software development, cybesecurity, and general computer science.
 - ✨ I’m well versed in OOP languages particularly Python and Java.
-- 💞️ I’m in school studying computer science right now and all of my projects will be here.
+- 💞️ All of my personal, open source projects will be here!

 <!---
 petervislocky/petervislocky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.